williamrichaard/williamrichaard/README.md

   [![Visits Badge](https://badges.pufler.dev/visits/williamrichaard/williamrichaard)](https://badges.pufler.dev/visits/williamrichaard/williamrichaard)

-  I am William Richard working as **Test Automation Developer** @**[Compass UOL](https://compassouol.com/)** based in São Luís Brazil.
+  I am William Richard working as **Quality Assurance Analyst** @**[Zup Innovation](https://www.zup.com.br/)** based in São Luís Brazil.
 I'm passionate about making the web accessible to everyone and also an advocate for building open-source projects.

   I am an allround web developer.
 I am a programmer with good knowledge of **front-end techniques**.
 I love structure and order and I also stand for quality.
 I love spending time on fixing little details and optimizing web apps.
 Also I like working in a team, you'll learn faster and much more.